- ABOUT US

 Orli received her PhD at George Mason University’s School for Conflict Analysis and Resolution (2006).
-She also holds a BA in political science and Middle Eastern studies from Hebrew University in Jerusalem and an MA in history of the Middle East from Tel Aviv University.
-Her interdisciplinary research focuses on peace and memory studies with emphasis on comparative conflict studies.
+She also holds a BA in political science and Middle Eastern studies from Hebrew University of Jerusalem and an MA in Middle Eastern and African History from Tel Aviv University.
+Her interdisciplinary research focuses on peace studies and memory studies with emphasis on comparative conflict studies.
 She has been writing extensively about memory politics and memory activism in Serbia and the successor states of the former Yugoslavia and in the Middle East.

 - PhD, George Mason University, School for Conflict Analysis and Resolution